Myles Straw Player Props: Guardians vs. Diamondbacks

 Myles Straw At The Plate

-- In 66 games played this season, he has not hit a home run.
+- In 67 games played this season, he has not gone deep.

-- Straw has driven in a run in nine games this year (13.6%), including two games with multiple runs batted in.
+- In nine games this season (13.4%), Straw has picked up an RBI, including two games with multiple runs batted in.

+- He has scored in 22 games this season (32.8%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.